abian22/ContactBook/README.md

 ## Setup

 1. Clone the repository:
+2.

+3. Restore dependencies:
     ```bash
-    git clone <repository-url>
-    ```

-2. Restore dependencies:
-    ```bash
     dotnet restore
     ```

-3. Add migrations (using the Package Manager Console in Visual Studio):
+4. Add migrations (using the Package Manager Console in Visual Studio):
     ```bash
     Add-Migration InitDB
     ```

-4. Build the project:
+5. Build the project:
     ```bash
     dotnet build
     ```

-5. Run the project:
+6. Run the project:
     ```bash
     dotnet run
     ```

-6. (Optional) If you encounter any issues, ensure that the server name in `appsettings.json` is correct and matches your SQL Server setup.
+7. (Optional) If you encounter any issues, ensure that the server name in `appsettings.json` is correct and matches your SQL Server setup.